AkssharRamesh03/Graph-based-Probabilistic-reasoning/README.md

-# Fake News Classifier API

-This is a production-ready backend API that uses a custom-built Markov Chain model to classify news articles as **real** or **fake**.
+# 🕵️ Detecting Information Leakage using Graph based probabilistic reasoning

+This is a project that uses a  Graph based probabilistic reasoning model to detect **information leakage** in textual content: Usefull in Large language model powered chatbots which uses cache systems for better performance.
-Built with **FastAPI**, the API includes endpoints for both prediction and model retraining.
-The model is trained on word-level transitions in news text using a probabilistic Markov Chain approach.
+Built with **FastAPI**, the API includes endpoints for both prediction and retraining.
+The model is trained on word-level transitions in documents using a probabilistic approach.

 ---

-## 📦 Features

-- 🧠 Markov Chain–based text classification
-- 🔁 API-based retraining endpoint
-- 🚀 FastAPI backend
-- 🐳 Dockerized for deployment
-- 🔬 Supports JSON input/output for easy integration

----

-## 🚀 Getting Started
+## Getting Started

-### 📥 Clone the Repo
+### Clone the Repo
 ```bash
 git clone https://github.com/yourusername/fake_news_api.git
 cd fake_news_api
 ```

-### 🐍 Local Setup (without Docker)
+### Local Setup (without Docker)
 ```bash
 pip install -r requirements.txt
 python training/train_model.py  # Train the model